 There’s a long history behind the stewardship work we do; techniques and timing, skill and science.
 After 20+ years and 500+ acres, we’ve learned quite a bit.
 Nature is an excellent teacher.

-We are returning former farm fields to forests by planting trees—hundreds of them!
-As they grow, they will prevent erosion and provide critical forest habitat for birds, bugs, and beyond.
+We are returning former farm fields to forests by planting trees—thousands of them!
+As they grow, they will prevent erosion and provide critical forest habitat for birds, bugs, and other wildlife.
+We have restored a native forest area by planting over 5,100 trees in land the Foundation owns outside of Green Bay, and hundreds of trees throughout the Greenway itself.
+Our care for all the ecosystems in Baird Creek and in the surrounding watershed is what makes Baird Creek special.

 Exploring and employing an array of techniques to control the spread of invasives on our preserves is one of Baird Creek Preservation Foundation’s priorities.